twinters/zoek-nieuws/README.md

 ## Contributions

 Contributions are very welcome.
-Especially adding new news sources is very much appreciated.
+Adding new news sources is especially appreciated!

 Fork the repository and add your news source to the `/src/news_sources` folder, and send a pull request!